vega/vega-datasets/datapackage.md

 ### path
 lookup_people.csv
 ### description
-A dataset of people and their associated name, age, and height in centimeters.
+A synthetic list of nine people and their associated name, age, and height in centimeters.
 Used in conjunction with `lookup_groups.csv` to [demonstrate](https://vega.github.io/vega-lite-v3/examples/lookup.html) `lookup` transforms.
 ### schema